HynerdX/HyFurf/README.md

 # HyFurf
-Customized FSR Resource Pack for Minecraft 1.8.9
+Hynerd Customized FSR Resource Pack for Minecraft 1.8.9 with Optifine

 ## Intro
 This resource pack is directly modified from FSR Overlay 1.8